arnaud-roussel/arnaud-roussel.github.io/_posts/2018-6-25-Avito-Demand-Prediction-Part-2.md

 outside of reading the papers directly [LINK](https://towardsdatascience.com/catboost-vs-light-gbm-vs-xgboost-5f93620723db).

 One of the advantage of the gradient boosted tree is that it records what features it uses for splitting.
 This often mean these features are the most important for the prediction.
+But note that if a feature is noise instead of signal it could still end up here as if important simply because the model overfits thanks to the noise.
 Here is my result for the lightGBM model:

 ![_config.yml]({{ site.baseurl }}/images/importance.PNG)
 *Feature Importance*